Know your Dairy: different types of creamMarch 19, 2018

 Double cream can also be whipped, and will hold its shape well enough to be piped.
 It can also withstand boiling and freezing. it’s very versatile and has one of the highest fat contents of all creams.

 Our absolute favourite thing to do with double cream is whip up a simple ice cream.
 Whisk together 300mL double cream, 175g sweetened condensed milk, 2 tablespoons of instant espresso powder and 2 tablespoons of your favourite coffee liqueur together until soft peaks form.
 Spoon the airy mixture into an airtight container and freeze for at least 6 hours or overnight.

 Clotted cream has its origins in Cornwall and Devon – the capitals of cream tea in South West England.
-It’s ridiculously thick, luxurious texture is the product over fat making up nearly half its content, and the process of indirect heating (scalding or clouting) which thickens and ‘clots’ somewhat.
+Its ridiculously thick, luxurious texture is the product of fat making up nearly half its content, and the process of indirect heating (scalding or clouting) which thickens and ‘clots’ somewhat.

 Cream tea, that perfectly balanced blend of freshly baked scones, strawberry or raspberry jam and clotted cream served with a piping hot brewed tea, is undoubtedly the most famous and delicious of clotted cream recipes.

 Sour cream is much lower in fat than it’s traditional sweeter counterparts, and it also has the important inclusion of active culture – Lactobacillus to be precise – which gives it its sour taste.